b

 • giving our children confidence in themselves as speakers and listeners by showing them that we value their conversations and opinions.

-• encouraging a respect for the views of others.
+• encouraging respect for the views of others.

 • being aware that as adults, we provide a model of speakers and listeners in our day-to-day interactions with them and with other adults in our school.